AVERAGE based on criteria

 Note that I am using multiple values in the second argument, the COUNTIF function returns an array that indicates where group A or B is.

-The IF function lets you filter values in column D based on COUNTIF function that serves as a logical expression in this case.
+The IF function lets you filter values in column D based on the COUNTIF function that serves as a logical test in this case.

 The AVERAGE function then returns the average from the values in the array ignoring the blanks.